Surrey's Family Group Conference service is accredited by The Family Rights Group and follows their practice guidance.

 Agreeing the plan

-Once the family has worked out a plan everyone else joins the meeting again to hear the details and work out the resources available.
-Timescales for things to happen are agreed along with who is responsible for each action and what the contingency and review arrangements are going to be.
+Once the family has worked out a plan, professionals re-join the meeting to hear the details and work out the resources available.
+Timescales for things to happen are agreed along with who is responsible for each action.
+Contingency and review plans are also agreed.
+It is the responsibility of the network to review their plan and ensure that it is meeting the needs of the family.